 Beginning at the farthest spot from the valve, use the first lever to get underneath the bead of the tire.
 After getting all the way underneath, use the spoke holder notches of the lever to brace it against an inline spoke.

-Use the second lever to "scoop" underneath the first, and rotate it under the entire the outer bead to seperate it from the rim.
+Use the second lever to "scoop" underneath the first, and rotate it under the entire the outer bead to separate it from the rim.
 This should be a relatively smooth process.

 Repeat for the other bead.